 I’m not sure that matters, though, because expectations for Trump were low.
 In many respects all he had to do was stand there for an hour and a half, and not say anything that made him sound actually crazy.
 I wouldn’t say he pulled that off, but I think he avoided anything actively damaging to his current level of support.

 At a guess, I would say this debate, in the larger scheme, polls out to a wash.
 Hillary Clinton helped stop her slide in the polls, but she’s not going to gain much of her lost ground back.
 Maybe a point or two.

 But This Wasn’t Really a Debate

-A debate is where two people argue over policy, and put forth their plans for the future.
-This is the part that really, really, annoyed and depressed me, and I couldn’t put my finger on it until today.
+A debate is where two people argue over policy, putting forth their plans for the future.
+This is the part that really, really, annoyed and depressed me and I couldn’t put my finger on it until today.